-As an international applicant, you will need additional processing time for your visa application.
+As an international applicant, you will need additional processing time for your international transcript evaluation and visa application.
 In some countries, 6 to 8 months is required.
 Contact the local U.S. consulate for processing requirements.
 Learn about U.S. travel at the Department of State.

 Not all programs accept applications for all quarters.
 Consult the Application Requirements page for program-specific application deadlines.

 International students are not eligible for financial aid and must provide verification of funding for one year of expenses.

 Complete the Statement of Financial Responsibility online, print, scan, and upload the form to your online application.
 If you are admitted, you will be required to submit verification of funding and sponsor letter (if applicable) to firstname.lastname@example.org.
 You can also mail the documents to the following address: